-EcoTaxa is a web application dedicated to the visual exploration and the taxonomic annotation of images that illustrate the beauty of planktonic biodiversity.
-EcoTaxa was born from the experience developed at Laboratoire d'Océanographie de Villefranche (LOV) regarding the quantitative, highthroughput imaging of plankton and of the Oceanomics project which covered the exploitation of data collected during the Tara Oceans cruise, including quantitative imaging.
+EcoTaxa is a web application dedicated to the visual exploration and the taxonomic identification of images of plankton.
+EcoTaxa was born from the experience developed at Laboratoire d'Océanographie de Villefranche (LOV) regarding the quantitative, high-throughput imaging of plankton and of the Oceanomics project which exploited the data collected during the Tara Oceans cruise, including quantitative imaging.
 It is now developed mainly through the WWWPIC project funded by the Belmont Forum and as part of the Blue-Cloud project.

-The aim of EcoTaxa is to centralize images of plankton, to allow their collaborative sorting along a universal taxonomy and to accelerate it through machine learning.
-It produces ecological data in the form of concentration and biovolume of organisms in a given taxon, at a given station (lat, lon, time).
+The aim of EcoTaxa is to centralise images of plankton, to allow their collaborative classification along a universal taxonomy and to accelerate this process through machine learning.
+It produces ecological data in the form of concentration and biovolume of organisms in a given taxon, at a given point in latitude, longitude, depth and time.
 Visitors have free access to the specimens that have been already identified by taxonomist experts.
-They can explore the database by navigating along the UniEuk taxonomic tree which aims at unifying taxonomic names and tree according to reliable and curated molecular phylogenies.
-It encompasses the whole Eukaryotic and Prokaryotic lineages (Viruses coming soon) that have been molecularly described.
+They can explore the database by navigating along a taxonomic tree.
 Then images can be filtered according to several sampling criteria (location, time, etc.).
-For operators, easy-to-use tools are provided to support the annotation of large image datasets by supervised machine learning prediction.
+For operators, easy-to-use tools are provided to suggest a classification for each image over large datasets, through supervised machine learning.

-Currently, EcoTaxa contains circa 95 million images of which circa 40 million have been annotated in about 1300 datasets.
-Of these, circa 20 million images concern living orgasnisms.
-The growth rate is circa 1 million images per month.
+Currently, EcoTaxa contains circa 150 million images of which circa 63 million have been annotated in over 2000 datasets.
+Of these, circa 30 million images concern living organisms.
+The growth rate is circa 4 million new images per month.
 Not all of these datasets will be accessible for Blue-Cloud, because this depends on the data policy of data providers, who come from circa 350 organisations worldwide.
 Some of those datasets (in particular the Tara Oceans ones, needed by the demonstrators) will be sent from EcoTaxa to EMODnet Biology and be harvested by the Blue-Cloud data discovery service from there.
 Then, Blue Cloud users will be able to browse them in finer details through the EcoTaxa API.

 See EcoTaxa Training Video below